You’re peeling back layers.

 Now, in a perfect world, research would allow you to walk up to every customer and say, “So what do you think of…?”
 But, it’s not that simple.
 That process sounds a bit creepy.
 Instead you send out a customer survey to hear what they think of your brand, product, and customer experience.

 You want to be personal.
 And a customer survey isn’t.
 At least not a traditional one.
 It’s usually filled out online: days, or even weeks, after the customer experience takes place.
 By then, your customer’s feelings and emotions have faded.
 Your brand is a memory.
 Not a real-time event.

 And the feedback isn’t relevant.
 Because it isn’t in-the-moment.
 You’ve lost all the magic of hearing from someone who’s just witnessed what makes your brand so unique.

 What if you could research in real time?

 You’d bring in the best of both worlds.
-Your customer survey would give you insights into everything your buyer experiences in their path to purchase.
+Your customer survey would help you see everything in your buyers’ purchase journey.
 And the opinions would be fresh.
 You’d get the benefit of an in-person interview without the challenge or scale or deploying one.